-The age in which Jehoshaphat's grandson Ahaziah took the throne is another apparent error in Scripture:
+The age Ahaziah, Jehoshaphat's grandson, took the throne is another apparent error in Holy Scripture.

 Two and twenty years old was Ahaziah when he began to reign; and he reigned one year in Jerusalem.
 And his mother's name was Athaliah, the daughter of Omri king of Israel (2 Kings 8:26).